 A video chronicler accompanies every Galápagos expedition.
 With cameras at-the-ready 24 hours a day and seven days a week, these talented professionals have just one goal: to capture the essence of each expedition for you.
 They will shoot, edit, and create a voyage DVD that will be available for purchase at the end of your expedition for $50.

-Both ships (National Geographic Endeavour/Endeavour II and National Geographic Islander) feature a fitness center with gym equipment.
-All ships have a wellness program with elements ranging from kayaking and hiking, to exercises inspired by yoga and Pilates, massage therapy, and body treatments.
+Both ships (National Geographic Endeavour II and National Geographic Islander) feature a fitness center with cardio equipment, hand weights, resistance bands, yoga mats, and blocks.
+Both ships have a wellness program including morning light exercise/stretch classes; kayaking and hiking ashore; and spa treatments including massage therapy.

 Exploring the world can be a powerful reenergizing tonic.
-To that end, we are delighted to offer you more options to tap into your own personal wellness goals and help rejuvenate as best we can.
-Our holistic approach includes many levels of choice for you—with wellness elements ranging from massages and body treatments to activities with more fitness in mind.
-Our staff will provide expertise in massage therapy and relaxation, water sports and aerobic hikes, stretching classes with poses inspired by Yoga or Pilates, personalized guidance with the fitness equipment, and more.
+To that end, we are delighted to offer you options to tap into your own personal wellness goals and help rejuvenate as best we can.
+Our holistic approach includes wellness elements ranging from massages and body treatments to activities with more fitness in mind.
+Our staff will provide expertise in massage therapy and relaxation; water sports and aerobic hikes; stretching classes with poses inspired by Yoga, qigong, and Pilates; and personalized guidance with the fitness equipment.
 Our goal is not a one model fits all, but rather a multi-tiered approach to exploration and rejuvenation.